sdargoeuves/ipf-siteSeparation/README.md

 *(Rules creation) instead of using list of hostname, we use GREX to find the regex matching that same list*
 - *-reg_out, --regex_output*

-*(Rules creation) use this option to generate the JSON containing the rules to be pushed.
+*(Rules creation) use this option, with -u or -e or -grex, to generate the JSON containing the rules to be pushed.
 By using this option, you will not update the IP Fabric settings*
+- *-k, --keep*

+*(Rules creation) use this option, with -u or -e or -grex, if you want to KEEP existing rules: add new rules on top of the existing ones from the latest or working_snapshot \*\*NOT RECOMMENDED as it could lead to duplicate rules and performance issue\*\**

 ## License